TassoInMusicProject/tasso-website/analysis/homophony/index.md

 <h1> Homophonic analysis </h1>

 The following table lists homophonic texture percentages found in each work.
-Identification of homophony is done with an algorithm, so the measurements are approximate.

-The algorithm to identify homophonic regions in the music is as follows:
+Identification of homophony is done with an algorithm, so measurements are approximate.
+The algorithm to identify homophonic regions in the music works as follows:

 <ul>

 <li> First identify sonorities containing three or more simultaneous note